JoseBlanca/uv_seminar/README.md

 Saved image to mandelbrot.png
 ```

-That has solved our problem, but it is not an ideal solution because we need to remember to add the dependencies to the command every time we try to run the script.
+That has solved our problem, but it is not an ideal solution because we need to remember to add the dependencies, by using the `--with` parameter, to the command every time we try to run the script.
 How could we fix that issue?
 Enter [PEP 722](https://peps.python.org/pep-0722/).

 Although this is something that you don't need to know for this seminar, just for your general Python general knowledge, a PEP is a [Python Enhancement Proposal](https://realpython.com/ref/glossary/pep/), a document that describes a feature implemented or proposed to be implemented in Python.
-PEP 722 is already implemented, you you can use it, or as we'll see `uv` can use it.
+PEP 722 is already implemented, so you can use it, or as we'll see `uv` can use it.
 It specifies how you should document the library requirements of a script in the same file.

 If you would read PEP 722 you would realize that the right why to document that our script requires both NumPy and matplotlib is to write a comment similar to: